 Sawtooth: It's not often you get to play an entire planet as a percussion instrument.

-Inverted in the second Teenage Mutant Ninja Turtles series, where time-travelling demon Savanti Romero threathens the future by trying to make the asteroid that wiped out the dinosaurs miss Earth.
+- Inverted in the Teenage Mutant Ninja Turtles (2003) series, where time-travelling demon Savanti Romero threatens the future by trying to make the asteroid that wiped out the dinosaurs miss Earth.
 The turtles' mission, thus, is to assure that the colony drop happens.

-In Justice League Unlimited, time-travelling villain Chronos punishes Chucko for his betrayal by sending him back to the moment where the dinosaurs were wiped out by an asteroid.
+- In Justice League Unlimited, time-travelling villain Chronos punishes Chucko for his betrayal by sending him back to the moment where the dinosaurs were wiped out by an asteroid.
+In fact, it looks like the asteroid is going to hit him directly.
 Chucko's last words are "Oh, phooey."

 Chronos: Do you know what killed the dinosaurs?